Childhood acute malnutrition (wasting): evolution and challenges in its diagnosis and community management

 Coverage of management of childhood acute malnutrition remains a major challenge

-Today, thanks to the MUAC, the RUTF, and the efforts of so many professionals and community health and nutrition workers, the treatment of acute malnutrition is mainly carried out on an outpatient basis.
+Today, thanks to MUAC, RUTF, and the efforts of so many health and nutrition professionals and community health workers, the treatment of acute malnutrition is carried out mainly on an outpatient basis.
 As a result, coverage has increased.
-However, it is still very insufficient.
-Although assessing access to treatment coverage is difficult (it requires studies such as SQUEAC surveys) and is done less frequently than desired, it is estimated that 2 out of 3 children with severe acute malnutrition do not have access to the treatment they need.
+However, it remains severely insufficient (Rogers et al., 2015)Rogers, E., Myatt, M., Woodhead, S., Guerrero, S., & Alvarez, J. L. (2015).
+Coverage of community-based management of severe acute malnutrition programmes in twenty-one countries, 2012–2013.
+PLOS ONE, 10(6), e0128666. https://doi.org/10.1371/journal.pone.0128666.
+Although assessing treatment access coverage is difficult (requiring studies such as SQUEAC surveys) and is done less frequently than would be desirable, it is estimated that 2 out of every 3 children with severe acute malnutrition do not have access to the treatment they need.

 Innovations in the management of childhood acute malnutrition for increased coverage